0xCurvy/curvy-docs/docs/create-your-curvy-wallet.md

 ### Step 3: Set Up Your Curvy ID

-Once your wallet is connected and keys are generated, you’ll set up your Curvy ID, a private, ENS-compatible username like `yourname.curvy.name`
+Once your wallet is connected and keys are generated, you’ll set up your Curvy ID, a personalised, ENS-compatible username like `yourname.curvy.name`

 ![Set Up Your Curvy ID](./public/images/curvy_id.png)